World food security at risk as exporters curb sales, importers buy more

 “It is a logistics issue.
 Vietnam has stopped exports, India is in a lockdown and Thailand could declare similar measures,” said a senior Singapore-based trader at one of world’s top rice traders.

-Benchmark rice prices in Thailand RI-THBKN5-P1 have climbed to the highest since August 2013 at $492.5 a ton.
+Benchmark rice prices in Thailand RI-THBKN5-P1 have climbed to the highest since August 2013 at $492.5 a tonne.

-The market had topped $1,000 a ton during the food crisis of 2008, when export restrictions and panic buying buoyed prices.
+The market had topped $1,000 a tonne during the food crisis of 2008, when export restrictions and panic buying buoyed prices.

 “We are unlikely to see a repeat of 2008,” the Singapore rice trader said.
 “One thing is that the world has enough supplies, especially in India where inventories are very large.”